A bold red lip is such a classic look, and nothing makes us feel better than a red lip.

 Texture: Go with matte and opaque.

 Color: Bright and rich reds with blue undertones add vibrancy to the alabaster skin, so play it cool.
-If you still opt-in for a darker shade of red, make sure you add a bit of contour/blush to your face, so you don’t look washed out.
+If you still opt for a darker shade of red, make sure you add a bit of contour/blush to your face, so you don’t look washed out.

 Red Lipstick for Medium Complexion

 Texture: Semi-matte, creamy texture.

 Color: Complexions with yellow undertones turn a glowing tan with a little help from a tangerine-tinged bullet.
-Unlike your fair girlfriends, you should steer clear of blue undertones, which can turn pink on medium, olive-toned skin — girls with medium skin tone should opt in for a fiery red.
+Unlike your fair girlfriends, you should steer clear of blue undertones, which can turn pink on medium, olive-toned skin — girls with medium skin tone should opt for a fiery red.

 On the other hand, burgundy-based hues deliver intensity without feeling vampy.